 If the switching authority permits local switching there are Softkeys "OPEN" and "CLOSE" which allow for executing a switching operation.
 (Note that usually, i. e. with correct position status indication from the switchgear device, only one of these two Softkeys is visible: If, for instance, a particular switchgear device is already open, only the "CLOSE" is visible.)

-After pressing the "CLOSE" Softkey you get a confirmation dialog, just the same way as you have already seen for parameter changes.
+After pressing the "CLOSE" Softkey you get a confirmation dialog.